 Participants positioned the group facilitators as having ‘expert’ knowledge in the self-management of LTCs on traditional medical aspects such as condition physiology, test results, medications and recommended foods and exercises.
 They appreciated the facilitators’ interest in the field and for having spent time learning and studying.
-Information and advice provided by facilitators was respected and legitimised by participants (e.g., ‘she has legitimate answers to legitimate questions’) and thus participants placed a high level of trust in facilitators to provide accurate information and advice that would be in the best interests of group participants.
+Information and advice provided by facilitators was respected and legitimised by participants (e.g., ‘she has legitimate answers to legitimate questions’ (Rose, female, age 69, COPD, site 1)) and thus participants placed a high level of trust in facilitators to provide accurate information and advice that would be in the best interests of group participants.
 Participants also privileged facilitators’ knowledge by stating that they had ‘the right’ information and would advise the ‘correct’ course of action.
 This can be seen in the following quote from Gary where the biomedical or professional knowledge of the facilitator is legitimised, in part because of its exclusivity (i.e., controlled by health professionals).
 Gary does mobilise the information that he understands and describes this as a strong motivating factor in doing the strenuous exercise the facilitator suggests will benefit him.

 [He might say] “I want you to do this.”
 And I’ll do it because I respect his knowledge.
 He knows what he’s talking about.
 And I know I’ve got to push myself.
 I know when I go to the stress test for my heart they want me to push myself, to see the heart racing.
 And I know, I watch the heart thing on the walking machine, the bike and that, because that to me, I’ve got to get that up.
 And that’s my motivator, I want to see my heart rate improve, because that’s going to help the arteries, it’s going to do a lot of good. ...Yeah, I don’t understand all the other figures.
 He says, “Oh, well, you’ve got to get this level here,” and I don’t know what it’s all about.
 (Gary, male, age 73, COPD, site 2)